Available Service Opportunities - Utah Health Scholars

 Description:

-Dust Devil Ranch Sanctuary for Horses is a registered 501( c)(3) nonprofit organization established to prevent cruelty to animals through rescue, rehabilitation, adoption and/or retirement of abused or starving horses.
-Our ranch is located in Cedar City, Utah and we assist in placement and transport of horses throughout the United States.
-We work with local law enforcement, animal control, veterinarians and other rescue groups such as Best Friends Animal Society in Southern Utah, HSUS, ASPCA, and Days End Farm Horse Rescue.
-Upon arrival at Dust Devil, horses are given safe shelter, good food, outstanding veterinary and farrier care, and the love and attention they need to heal both physically and emotionally so that they may become strong and healthy again.
+Dust Devil Ranch Sanctuary for Horses is a registered 501(c)(3) nonprofit organization established to prevent cruelty to animals through rescue, rehabilitation, adoption and/or retirement of abused and starving horses.
+The sanctuary is located in Cedar City, Utah where we assist in placement and transport of horses throughout the United States.
+We work with local law enforcement, animal control, veterinarians and other rescue groups such as Best Friends Animal Society in Southern Utah, HSUS, ASPCA and Days End Farm Horse Rescue.

 Contact Information: